Chir0student/AppAddict-Rasticrac/README.md

 - Check the aasubmit.php files, they probably aren't good...

-- I'm not sure, how are we gonna combine 3 languages lol.
+- I'm not sure, how are we gonna combine 3 languages lol

-- The cracking script won't run...
+- iTunes Locator doesn't work properly

+- Some weird debug messages